staylor/wordpress-4.4/_posts/2015-08-23-taxonomy-roadmap.md

 Things to do next:

 * Potentially combine the 2 terms tables
+* MySQL bump for 5.0 to 5.0.3 for Views which may be a prereq for ...
 * Do something like setting `$wpdb->terms` to `$wpdb->term_taxonomy`
 * Hopefully land a `WP_Term` model
 * make Term Meta a thing